 Don’t we all enjoy love stories?
-Especially when you star in a love story yourself, it’s essential to aim for the happy ending. ;)
+Especially when you star in a love story yourself, it’s essential to aim for a happy ending. 😉

 Many of you already know by now that I just got engaged in July.
 I am still on cloud 9.
 The feeling that I am committed to Nigel (yes, I can say fiancé now!!) on that next level is to my surprise different than before.
 After 15 years of being together, it feels like we finally grew up and are ready for this next chapter.

-Yep, we are in a loving relationship since 15 years and we’re still going strong and are very much in love with each other.
+Yep, we are in a loving relationship for 15 years and we’re still going strong and are very much in love with each other.
 I would say that 90% of our love is effortless.
-We are each others best buddies.
+We are each other’s best buddies.
 Our relationship, of course, has experienced a lot of ups and downs, but most importantly, after all these phases in our lives, we pulled together in the same direction.
-You never know what can happen in the future, but for now I cannot complain about anything at all.
+You never know what can happen in the future, but for now, I cannot complain about anything at all.

 But it wasn’t always that easy.
 Because we had to fight for our love, the beginning of our relationship was really tough.
 I am 100% sure that this experience had a big influence on our personalities and is also the reason why we became who we are today and why we stuck together after this difficult time.

 I asked on Instastories which story you prefer to read first: the engagement story or the secret love story.
 76% of my followers voted for the secret love story.
 So here we go!

 So let’s start from the beginning.